 Attached is a copy of the District's Policy on Interdistrict and Intradistrict Transfers.
-Parents interested in interdistrict or intradistrict transfers should contact:
+Parents interested in interdistrict or intradistrict transfers should contact Delhi Unified School District Student Services Department (209) 656-2000.
+The general requirements and limitations of each process are described as follows: